 Matthew Vines founded The Reformation Project in 2013, and the organization now hosts conferences across the country in order to equip LGBT-affirming Christians with the Bible-based tools they need to change the conversation around LGBT inclusion in their churches.

-The Reformation Project's national conference for 2016 will be held in Long Beach, California, from October 20-22.
-Registration is open to the public at www.reformationproject.org/la.
+The Reformation Project’s national conference for 2017 will be held in Chicago from October 26-28.
+Registration is open to the public at www.reformationproject.org/chicago.